Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Performance Analysis

+The key idea of exploiting function approximation is also of interest to address other problems of data analytics in network systems.
+We can use function approximation to represent local features and perform consensus to obtain the global feature (e.g., the average, product, or other functions of local features), thus facilitating operations of statistics or estimation\cite{he2020distributed}.

-for $f_{i}(x)$, where $\{c_{k}\}_{k=1}^{m}$ is the set of coefficients.
-Afterward, agents can exchange and update their local variables that store these coefficients (as in Sec.~\ref{subsec:ppIterations}) and acquire an approximation for the global objective function.
-Finally, they can locally optimize this approximation via the tools for polynomial optimization or for finding stationary points of general nonconvex functions\cite{zhang2020complexity}, thus obtaining desired solutions.
-The aforementioned idea of extensions calls for further investigation and careful analysis and is still among our ongoing work.
+$\bullet$ \textit{Multivariate Extension.} Compared to the univariate setup, the differences of the multivariate extension mainly lie in the stages of initialization and optimization of approximations.
+Specifically, let $L_{2}(X)$ be the set of square-integrable functions over $X\subset \mathbb{R}^{n}$ and $f_{i}(x)\in L_{2}(X)$ be a general local objective.
+Then, there exists an orthonormal basis $\{h_{k}(x)\}_{k\in \mathbb{N}_{+}}$ (e.g., orthonormalization of Taylor polynomials) and an arbitrarily precise approximation $\hat{f}_{i}(x) = \sum_{k=1}^{m} c_{k} h_{k}(x)$ for $f_{i}(x)$, where $\{c_{k}\}_{k=1}^{m}$ is the set of coefficients.
+Afterward, agents exchange and update their local vectors that store these coefficients (as in Sec.~\ref{subsec:ppIterations}) and acquire an approximation for the global objective.
+Finally, they locally optimize this approximation via the tools for polynomial optimization or for finding stationary points of general nonconvex functions\cite{zhang2020complexity}.
+The main challenge of this extension lies in systematically calculating $\hat{f}_{i}(x)$ of an appropriate degree to strictly satisfy the accuracy requirement.
+It calls for further investigation and careful analysis and is still among our ongoing work.
+Nonetheless, the idea of introducing approximation still i) offers a new perspective of representing possibly complicated objectives by simple coefficient vectors of approximations, thus allowing the dissemination of the global objective in the network, ii) naturally allows using random blockwise insertions to pursue a strong privacy guarantee in data privacy, and iii) is promising to obtain approximate globally optimal solutions in a distributed and asymptotic manner.